jpetazzo/littleboxes/README.md

 **Note:** this requires the `lbx` script to be in your path.

+## Tweaking

+You can edit the `cloud-init` file to specify a custom Cloud Init payload.
+(For instance, you might want to change the SSH public key that's in there, since it's mine, and put yours instead.)

 ## Internals

 Images are stored in `images`, VMs are stored in `vms`.